ERP API: The Power Of An API-First Approach

 4. Consuming – using the definition of your API to generate documentation and client libraries that make it easy for other developers to utilize

-How does API-First Approach Help Your ERP?
+How Does API-First Approach Help Your ERP?

 How APIs help your ERP systems.